cms-opendata-workshop/2024-06-25-finland-qcd/index.md

 {% comment%}
 CODE OF CONDUCT
-{% endcomment %}
 <h2 id="code-of-conduct">Code of Conduct</h2>

 <p>
 Everyone who participates in Carpentries activities is required to conform to the <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
 This document also outlines how to report an incident if needed.
 </p>

 <p class="text-center">